Extended deterministic mean-field games: Two formulations of deterministic mean-field games

 satisfying the terminal condition $u(x, T)=\psi(x, \theta(T))$.
-It is also known that if $u$ is a classical solution to \eqref{hj} then the optimal trajectories are given by
+Moreover, if $u$ is a classical solution to \eqref{hj}, the optimal trajectories are given by

-In mean-field games, all players have access to the same statistical information, and act in a rational way.
+In mean-field games, all players have access to the same statistical information and act in a rational way.
 Therefore, each one of them follows the optimal trajectories \eqref{feedbackc}.
-This then implies that the probability distribution of players is transported by the vector field $-D_pH(x, D_xu(x, t), \theta(t))$.
-Thus, $\theta$ is a (weak) solution of the equation
+Consequently, the probability distribution of players is transported by the vector field $-D_pH(x, D_xu(x, t), \theta(t))$.
+Thus, in this MFG model, we require $\theta$ to be a (weak) solution to the equation